 Ice Breakers with Phones

 Rather than asking everyone to put their phones away, ask them to pull them out for one of these:

 Ask each person in the group to choose a recent photo from their phone and tell the group about it.

-In advance think of a theme and then give participants one minute to find a photo from their personal photos that exemplifies that theme. (you could use a theme that has something to do with your gathering).
+In advance think of a theme and then give participants one minute to find a photo from their personal photos that exemplifies that theme.
+(You could use a theme that has something to do with your gathering).
 Go around the circle and have everyone share their photo.
 Themes can include adjectives like “cute”, “hilarious”, or “strong”, feelings like “proud” or “loving” or situations like “taking a risk,” “being myself”, “family”.
-Invite the girls to make up their own themes.
+Invite the participants to make up their own themes.

 Pick a search term that relates to your gathering (‘rosh hodesh’ is a great one) and invite participants to do a google search in pairs and in 2 minutes find a “fun fact” to present to the whole group.

 Guess Your Partner